Washington Motorized Scooter Helmet Laws

 When we examine RCW 46.37.530, we see that any person who operates a motorcycle, moped, or motor-driven cycle on a state highway, county roadway, or city street must wear a helmet at all times.
 Even though the law does not specifically state that electric or motorized scooters, such as Lime and Bird, fall under the same requirements, please understand that state law enforcement officials enforce this law for these types of vehicles.

 When operating a motorized scooter on private property, individuals will not have to wear a helmet, but if riders cross public roadways while on public property, they will technically be breaking the law if they do not have a helmet on.
-Regardless of where an individual happens to be riding an electric scooter, we strongly encourage the use of the helmet to prevent serious face, head, and brain injuries.
+Regardless of where an individual happens to be riding an electric scooter, we strongly encourage the use of the helmet to prevent serious injuries to the face, head, and brain.

 Studies Show the Dangers of Electric Scooters